Brooklyn

 The laws of the destination country or state will apply.
 Because of the rapid deterioration of a body after death, NY law requires that bodies held for over 24 hours or in transit must be embalmed, refrigerated, or encased in a leak and odor-proof container.

 How do you Arrange Funeral Shipping From Brooklyn?
+If the deceased needs to be repatriated.

 If you have a loved one or relative who passed in Brooklyn and you are considering transporting their remains elsewhere to a final resting place, you will need the assistance of a funeral home that is versant in mortuary shipping.